Cybargeneration/Seer/README.md

 To successfully use this script you have to instule three modules!

-pip install ipinfo,
+pip install ipinfo

-pip install python-whois,
+pip install python-whois

 pip install python-nmap